Frederick Madison Roberts: Early life and education

-Roberts was born on September 14, 1879, in Chillicothe, Ohio, the son of Andrew Jackson Roberts (1852–1927), a graduate of Oberlin College, and Ellen Wayles Hemings (1856–1940), the daughter of Madison Hemings and Mary Hughes McCoy, a free woman of color.
-Ellen was 5'10" with blue eyes, and the granddaughter of Sally Hemings and Thomas Jefferson.
-(When the Jefferson biographer Fawn Brodie saw a family photo of Ellen, she said she could see the strong resemblance to Jefferson.)
+Frederick Madison Roberts was born on September 14, 1879 in Chillicothe, Ohio to Ellen Wayles Hemings and Andrew Jackson Roberts.
+Ellen Wayles Hemings was the daughter of Madison Hemings, who was the son of Thomas Jefferson and Sally Hemings.
+Andrew was a graduate of Oberlin College and hailed from Chillicothe.

-When Frederick was six, his family moved in 1885 to Los Angeles, where his father established the first black-owned mortuary in the city.
+In 1865, the family moved to Los Angeles, where Andrew established A.J.
+Roberts and Son, the first Black-owned mortuary in the city.
 The Roberts had a second son, William Giles Roberts.
-They and their descendants became prominent in the Los Angeles area, with a strong tradition of college education, and working in public service.
-Frederick Roberts attended Los Angeles High School and became its first known graduate of African-American descent.
+The family quickly became prosperous within the Los Angeles African American Community.

-Roberts began college at the University of Southern California (USC) where he majored in pre-law.
-He continued at Colorado College, where he graduated.
-He also attended the Barnes-Worsham School of Embalming and Mortuary Science.
+Roberts attended Los Angeles High School, and was the first person of African-American descent to graduate there.
+He attended the University of Southern California (USC), majoring in pre-law, and graduated from Colorado College.
+While in Colorado, he served as deputy assessor for El Paso County.
+Additionally, Roberts finished the Barnes-Worsham school of embalming and mortuary science.

 Career and civic life

-In 1908 Roberts started editing the Colorado Springs Light newspaper.
+In 1908, Roberts started editing the Colorado Springs Light newspaper.
 While in Colorado, he also served as deputy assessor for El Paso County.
-He went to Mound Bayou, Mississippi where he served some years as principal of Mound Bayou Normal and Industrial Institute, one of a number of schools founded for African Americans in the segregated state system.
+He went to Mound Bayou, Mississippi, where he served some years as principal of Mound Bayou Normal and Industrial Institute, one of a number of schools founded for African Americans in the segregated state system.